michaelramirez0403/Catminator/README.md

 ## Instruction
 Core functionality:<br />
-• User opens the app and is presented with a random image of a cat along with a random cat fact.
+• User opens the app and is presented with a random image of a cat along with a random cat fact.<br />
-• Each subsequent tap on the screen will generate a new random image and new cat fact
+• Each subsequent tap on the screen will generate a new random image and new cat fact.<br />

 Key Requirement:
 • Project is written in Swift<br />